anuraghazra/github-readme-stats/CONTRIBUTING.md

 ## Themes Contribution

-We're currently paused addition of new themes.
+We're currently paused addition of new themes to decrease maintenance efforts.
 All pull requests related to new themes will be closed.

 > [!NOTE]\
 > If you are considering contributing your theme just because you are using it personally, then instead of adding it to our theme collection, you can use card [customization options](./readme.md#customization).